sugaryourcoffee/secondhand/doc/printer.md

 Install a Printer
 -----------------
 In the CUPS web interface click the *Administration* tab and click the button *Add Printer*.
-You have to provide your username and password which is the same as you use to login to your machine where CUPS is installed.
+You have to provide your user name and password which is the same as you use to login to your machine where CUPS is installed.
 Now you are forwarded to the *Add Printer* page.
 Select the printer you want to add and press the *Continue* button.
 Now add the name, description and location, select